AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/optimizing-your-sql-queries.md

 ---
 # Optimize your SQL queries

-The [!DNL SQL Report Builder] allows you to query and iterate on those queries at any given time.
-This is useful when you need to modify a query without having to wait for an update cycle to finish before realizing a column or report you created needs updating.
+The [!DNL SQL Report Builder] lets you run and change your queries whenever you want.
+This capability is helpful if you need to update a query right away, instead of waiting for an update cycle to finish before fixing a column or report.

 Before a query is executed, [[!DNL Commerce Intelligence] estimates its cost](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/sql-queries-explain-cost-errors.html).
 Cost considers the length of time and number of resources required to execute a query.
 If that cost is deemed to be too high or if the number of returned rows exceeds [!DNL Commerce Intelligence] limits, the query fails.
 For querying your [Data Warehouse](../data-analyst/data-warehouse-mgr/tour-dwm.md), which ensures you are writing the most streamlined queries possible, Adobe recommends the following.